UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 Any schema.org context or other MAY be included.

-Any unused parts of the schema MUST be omitted.
+Any unused parts of the schema SHOULD be omitted.

 Schema.org elements SHOULD be used as defined in the standard Schema.org context.
 However, this standard does use variant names for two